A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 The user interface is simple and contains all the information you need to run troubleshooting on connected servers.
-However, in order to view the price you’ll need to contact the sales team directly.
+However, to view the price you’ll need to contact the sales team directly.
 You can download the free trial of Monitis.

+Although technically a ’system monitor‘ and not a true ‚hardware monitor‘, SysGauge made it to our list because it can cover the hardware monitoring needs of most network administrators.
 SysGauge is a network performance monitor that provides an overview of connected devices.
 The tool monitors CPU usage, memory usage, resource usage, disk space usage, and disk read/disk write for all logical and physical disks installed within a computer.
 For hardware monitoring, the System Status Monitor will be where you spend most of your time.

 To deliver notifications, SysGauge has system monitoring rules.
 These rules allow you to configure notification conditions.
-For example, you can add an option like If Memory Usage Current Value is More than 90% Show Error or If Disk Space Usage Current Value is More Than 90% Show Warning.
+For example, you can add an option like‘ If Memory Usage Current Value is More than 90% Show Error‘ or ‚If Disk Space Usage Current Value is More Than 90% Show Warning‘.

 SysGauge is available on Windows as a 32-bit or 64-bit package.
 There is a free version of SysGauge that supports up to 10 monitors and profiles.
-The paid versions of the program are as follows: SysGauge Pro$50 (£39.52), SysGuage Ultimate $125 (£98.80) and SysGauge Server $125 (£98.90).
-These support 50, 100 and 200 monitors/profiles each.
+The paid versions of the program are as follows: SysGauge Pro$50 (£39.52), SysGuage Ultimate $125 (£98.80), and SysGauge Server $125 (£98.90).
+These support 50, 100, and 200 monitors/profiles each.
 You can download SysGauge.

 Choosing Hardware Monitoring Software

-These tools each have their own dashboards to oversee hardware performance and an alerts system to compliment real-time monitoring efforts.
+These tools each have their own dashboards to oversee hardware performance metrics and an alerts system to compliment real-time monitoring efforts.
 Whether you are an SME or a large organization, both tools have the bandwidth to manage hardware performance at scale.